PyDrocsid/cogs/moderation/logging/documentation.md

 The `.logging` command is the main command of the logging cog.
 It uses 8 different subcommands, which also often have 2-3 subcommands.

-If no subcommand is given, the command shows the settings (channels, editing-range, etc)
+If no subcommand is given, the command shows the settings (channels, editing range, etc).

 ```css
 .[logging|log]